 An asynchronous signal (such as interrupt or quit), which the user has elected to catch, occurred during a system call.
 If execution is resumed after processing the signal, it will appear as if the interrupted system call returned this error condition.

 5 EIO I/O error

 Some physical I/O error has occurred.
-This error may in some cases occur on a call following the one to which it actually applies.
+In some cases this error may occur on a call following the one to which it actually applies.

 6 ENXIO No such device or address